 When submitting a proposal to an external sponsor, each investigator is require to disclose any significant financial disclosures that may exist.
 An investigator is defined as the principal investigator of the project, co-principal investigators, or significant project personnel required to successfully enact the project (hereafter collectively referred to as PIs).
 PIs are required to disclose the following to the vice president of administrative services (VP AS) with the grant application:

 - any significant financial interest of the PI that would reasonably appear to be affected by activities funded, or proposed for funding, by an external sponsor; or

 - Any significant financial interest of the investigator in an entity whose financial interest would reasonably appear to be affected by activities funded, or proposed for funding, by an external sponsor.

 To avoid any appearance of a conflict of interest, an investigator may wish to disclose other interests.
-Timely disclosure is a key factor in protecting one’s reputation and career from potentially embarrassing or harmful allegations.

 - public disclosure of significant financial interests;

 - review of project protocol by independent reviewers; and

 The PI will review the management plan, and either approve it as submitted or may propose conditions or restrictions that may include the following: